acmuckian/Milestone-Project-JS-2/README.md

 # Acknowledgments and Credits

 -[This YouTube video](https://www.youtube.com/watch?v=wxz5vJ1BWrc) was very helpful on creating a search bar.
+- Copilot assisted with some of the debugging and code.
 - [Stackoverflow thread on using hover and active for mobiles](https://stackoverflow.com/questions/22559756/changing-hover-to-touch-click-for-mobile-devices).
 - [Stackoverflow thread on customising increment arrows helped greatly in customising my page numbers](https://stackoverflow.com/questions/45396280/customizing-increment-arrows-on-input-of-type-number-using-css).
 - A huge thank you to Joseph Mearman, who was very helpful during this project.